 Meet the Governors

-Peter is Chair of The Henley College Corporation and Chair of the Governance & Search and Remuneration Committees.
+Trevor is the Acting Chair of the Remuneration and Governance & Search Committees.

 VICE CHAIR OF THE CORPORATION

 Simon White is an English-qualified solicitor with a wide-range of legal and compliance experience who has worked on many mergers and acquisitions, restructuring and other corporate projects in both the public and private sector.
 Simon currently works for an international IT company (turnover of in excess of 10 billion GBP) leading on global governance and compliance, privacy, government affairs and corporate law; he speaks regularly around the world on privacy and establishing good governance and compliance programmes.
 Simon attends, and contributes to, many other committees and working groups; during the past year has led a team on the review of College’s Instruments & Articles.

-Simon is the co Vice-Chair of The Henley College Corporation and the specialist governor for Safeguarding and Equality, Diversity and Inclusion (EDI).
+Simon is the Vice-Chair of The Henley College Corporation and the specialist governor for Safeguarding and Equality, Diversity and Inclusion (EDI).